impressivewebs/lolcode-docs-1/content/docs/flow-control.md

 title: Flow Control
 weight: 9
 ---
 ### Conditionals

 #### If-Then

-The traditional if/then construct is a very simple construct operating on the implicit `IT` variable.
+The traditional if / then construct is a very simple construct operating on the implicit `IT` variable.
 In the base form, there are four keywords: `O RLY?`, `YA RLY`, `NO WAI`, and `OIC`.

 `O RLY?` branches to the block begun with `YA RLY` if `IT` can be cast to WIN, and branches to the `NO WAI` block if `IT` is FAIL.
 The code block introduced with `YA RLY` is implicitly closed when `NO WAI` is reached.
 The `NO WAI` block is closed with `OIC`.
 The general form is then as follows: